-Quickly review what was placed on the timeline in the previous lessons.
+Briefly review what was placed on the class Westward Expansion Timeline in the previous lessons.
 Show students Image Card 7 (Erie Canal).
 Explain that the Erie Canal was first used in 1825, which was almost twenty years after the first voyage of Robert Fulton's steamboat.
-Ask students where the Image Card should be placed on the timeline, and then place it to the right of the image of Fulton's steamboat.
-Save the timeline for use in later lessons.
+Ask students where the Image Card should be placed on the Timeline, and then place it to the right of the image of Fulton's steamboat.
+(Refer to the answer sheet for Instructional Master 1A-1.)
+Save the Timeline for use in later lessons.